 Head to Castle Lane in Bedford’s Cultural Quarter and start at The Higgins, John Bunyan Museum and then The Panacea Museum.
 Stop for a coffee break at The Higgins Pantry.

-Book-loving kids will thank you for popping into Rogan’s Books opposite, after filling your faces with lunch at one of the eateries on Castle Lane then you can head to The Library, along with all the books they have lots of workshops
+Book-loving kids will thank you for popping into Rogan’s Books opposite, after filling your faces with lunch at one of the eateries on Castle Lane then you can head to The Library, who host regular workshops for children.

 Spend the day here: Talking Statues

 If statues could talk, what stories would then tell?
 Now you can find out thanks to Talking Statues Bedford, all you need is your phone and this map and the statues in the town will tell you their stories.
 John Bunyan, John Howard, Glenn Miller, Reflections of Bedford, The Embankment War Memorial, Trevor Huddleston and SI Williams Harpur are all voiced by well know locals including Matt Berry and Al Murray.

 Start your day in Bedford Park enjoying an amble through the Victorian landscaped gardens.
 If you’re feeling really energetic, kick start your Saturday with a 5km Parkrun (arrive at the bandstand by 8.50am for the briefing and 9am start).

 Playgrounds are situated at either end of the park.
 The playground near Robinson Pool is perfect for toddlers and pre-schoolers, while the larger playground at the Kimbolton Road end of the park caters for all ages.

 Head north towards Foster Hill Road Cemetery taking in the view at Cemetery Heights.
 Keep an eye out for special events and guided tours through the summer.